taraslough/al-folio/_pages/publications.md

 <h4 class="year">{{2019}}</h4>

 "Metaketa-III: Natural Resource Governance Meta-Analysis Pre-Analysis Plan."
-With Daniel Ruebenson. <a href="http://egap.org/registration/2815"  target="_blank"> [pre-analysis plan]</a>
+With Daniel Rubenson. <a href="http://egap.org/registration/2815"  target="_blank"> [pre-analysis plan]</a>

 "Community Monitoring and Technology Transfer to Prevent Deforestation: A Field Experiment in the Peruvian Amazon."
 With Jacob Kopas and Johannes Urpelainen. <a href="http://egap.org/registration/2822"  target="_blank"> [pre-analysis plan]</a>